LoopKit/loopdocs/docs/index.md

 ## What is the *Loop* App?

-The *Loop* app is an automated insulin delivery application that you build and load on an iPhone.
+The *Loop* app is an automated insulin delivery application that you build and operate on an iPhone.

 ![Loop main display on phone](img/phone-loop-3.svg){width="300"}
 ![Loop watch screen on watch](img/watch-loop-3.svg){width="200"}

+* The *Loop* app uses your settings, meal entries and glucose data to calculate insulin dosing needed to bring your blood glucose within the correction range you set
     * You enter your personal therapy settings (e.g., basal rate schedule, carbohydrate ratio, insulin sensitivity)
+    * You indicate your CGM and pump
-* You enter the meals you eat
+* You choose how to operate the *Loop* app:
-* &nbsp;_<span translate="no">Loop</span>_&nbsp;uses this information, your insulin on board (IOB) and glucose data, to determine insulin dosing to bring your blood glucose within the target range you set
-* You can choose to have&nbsp;_<span translate="no">Loop</span>_&nbsp;automatically control insulin dosing (Closed Loop mode) or have&nbsp;_<span translate="no">Loop</span>_&nbsp;recommend insulin that you manually accept or modify (Open Loop mode)
+    * <code>Closed Loop</code>: Predict, recommend and control insulin dosing
+    * <code>Open Loop</code>: Predict and recommend but you must take action to modify dosing

 ### What is&nbsp;_<span translate="no">Loop</span>_&nbsp;Video